good-loop/doc/pages/policy/data-gdpr-policy.md

 # Data Protection and GDPR Policy

-The GDPR law (starting: May 2018) grants the public increased rights and imposes new rules on how data must be handled.
+The GDPR law grants the public increased rights and imposes rules on how data must be handled.

 Good-Loop supports the GDPR.
 This policy document covers how Good-Loop handles the GDPR.